intparlinst/Why-are-IPIs-created/README.md

-# Why-are-IPIs-created
+# Why are IPIs created?
-We seek to understand why governments create these assemblies
+First, we seek to understand why governments create these assemblies.
+There are currently three competing theories.
+These parliamentary assemblies could serve as a forum to coordinate policies.
+Others contend that the diffusion of an EU template makes governments add parliamentary assemblies.
+Finally, the perceived need for legitimacy in line with a domestic division of powers could persuade actors to create such an institution.